Solarxy

 From first light to the 1.0 line

-Ten public releases across six months, then two planned milestones to 1.0.
+Twelve public releases across eight months, then the road to 1.0.
 The spine fills as you scroll, solid where it shipped, hollow where it is still planned.

-287 commits across six months.
-A foundation laid quietly through late 2025, a January and February pause to rethink scope, then a relentless cadence to v0.6.0.
+313 commits across eight months.
+A foundation laid quietly through late 2025, a January and February pause to rethink scope, a relentless cadence to v0.6.0, a June breather, and the web releases in July.

 - originNov 2025